ms-iot/content/en-US/win10/samples/SerialSample.md

 This app is a Universal Windows app and will run on both the PC and your IoT device.

+#### Note: The C++ version of this sample is not compatible with DragonBoard 410c due to an issue with UART.
+It is recommended that the C# version be used for DragonBoard.

 ###Wiring the serial connection

 You have two options for wiring up your board: